Adding value to the Copper indsutry

 Claim the intellectual property of these recovery protocols to later transition them to a TRL of 7 to demonstrate its technological feasibility at such a relevant setting.

-We are currently working on two separate protocols that recover both Bi and Sb form two different waste streams:
+We are currently working on two separate protocols that recover both Bi and Sb with an integrated removal of As from two different waste streams:

 RECOPP will contribute in deeply to improve the access to raw materials for the EU.
 Raw materials demand, especially of Sb and Bi is expected to continue growing by 64% to 20301 as a consequence of the absence of those materials in the European ground or to economic and societal factors that negatively affect the exploration (estimation of resources and reserves) or the extraction (closure of existing mines and reluctance to open new mines, etc.)